deduce-dev/dac-man/streaming/README.md

 ## plot_generator
 This has the code that we used to generate all the figures used in the paper, including a `Dockerfile` for easy packaging.

+We have uploaded our original experiment results/logs to [zenodo](https://doi.org/10.5281/zenodo.3761785).
+To exactly replicate our figures, download the dataset and run the following scripts.

 To generate the graphs run this command:
 ```